 Recently, Blackburn has increased their efforts to grow both awareness and sales for local businesses.
 “We began Shop Local Week several years ago.
 We wanted to create something local to compete with the Black Friday shopping craze.
 Stephanie in our Sales Department suggested we do something to promote our local businesses during this time,” Vrolyk explains.
 “Shop Local Week started out as a one-day event; we visited each business for an hour.
 We filled all of the spots so quickly that we added a second day.
 During the second year, we went to a three-day event, and since then we’ve held it for the entire week leading up to Black Friday.”
-Shop Local Week 2016 will take place from November 21-25.
+Shop Local Week 2016 took place from November 21-25.

 Vrolyk credits the event’s continued success because of the people who work for Blackburn.
 “The people at this station are amazing.
 They are such a talented group of people.
 They are smart, they are compassionate and passionate about what they do.
 They are committed and they are part of the community.
 Everyone here is involved in a local organization.
 They give their time, their money, their skills to help make the community a better place to live.
 Working with these people and this team is incredibly rewarding.”